Steven Beitashour: Iran

 On October 5, 2013, Beitashour was called up to the Iran national football team by Carlos Queiroz to be part of the preliminary 27-man squad for a 2015 AFC Asian Cup qualification match against Thailand.
 It was initially unclear whether Beitashour would accept the invitation.
 Two days later, it was confirmed that Beitashour had accepted the call-up and would join the squad in time for the match on October 15.
 He made his debut in Iran's 2–1 win over Thailand, coming on as a sub for Mahini in the 76th minute.
 His first assist came to striker Ghoochannejhad against Thailand in the away leg on November 15, helping to seal their place in the 2015 AFC Asian Cup.
 On June 1, 2014, Beitashour was named to Iran's 2014 FIFA World Cup squad.
 He was an unused substitute in all three matches and was not called into Iran's squad for the 2015 Asian Cup.

 In May 2018, Beitashour was included in Iran's 35-man preliminary squad for the 2018 FIFA World Cup but was not chosen for the final 23.

 Style of play

 Beitashour has been praised for his crosses and his ability to get around defenders.

 Outside football

 Sponsorship

 Beitashour is outfitted by sportswear manufacturer Adidas.

+Post-playing career

+Philanthropy

+Following his retirement from playing professional soccer, Beitashour announced in December 2023 that he would be running a youth soccer clinic in Denver named Beita Performance Soccer.

+Managerial career

+On August 12, 2024, the San Jose Earthquakes announced that Beitashour would be the Quakes Academy’s Under-15 head coach for the 2024–25 MLS NEXT season.
+Under the helm of Beitashour, the Quakes U-15 team went undefeated and achieved first place in their group during his tenure.

+On February 7, 2025, Beitashour was announced as the assistant coach of Robin Fraser at Toronto FC ahead of the 2025 season.